rguilcas/coldpulse/README.md

 Visual inspection could be used to observe those criteria.

 We suggest using depths that are multiples of 5 to create equally spaced data.
 Round your files to the nearest one.
+### Preparing working directory
 Once your files are ready, you should create a working directory in your computer.
-Then, download the example files available at https://github.com/rguilcas/cold_pulses/tree/master/example_input.
+Then, download the example files available in the [example_input folder(https://github.com/rguilcas/cold_pulses/tree/master/example_input).
-This folder contains two files and one folder:
+This folder contains one file and one folder:
 - cold_pulse_detection.py: this is the python script that we will use to launch the algorithm from command line.
-- config_file.txt: this is the configuration file for the algorithm where we can change parameters like input.
-- the input_folder: this is the folder where the input csv files go.
+- input_folder: this is the folder where the input csv files go.

-Copy these files and folder in the working directory chosen.
+Copy these in the working directory you created.

 Create a new folder with the name of your choice in the working directory and put your csv files in your directory.